Municipal Service Center

 2011 Street Cape-Seal, Project No. 10-18

-The 2011 Street Cape-Seal Project No. 10-18 will provide a rubberized cape-seal resurfacing treatment in late 2012 on twelve miles of streets at locations throughout the City of Stockton.
+The 2011 Street Cape-Seal Project No. 10-18 provided a rubberized cape-seal resurfacing treatment in late 2012 on over twelve miles of streets at locations throughout the City of Stockton.

 Rubberized cape-seal surface treatment is a two-step surface treatment.
 First, rubberized chip-seal surfacing is applied, then it is micro-surfaced.
 Rubberized chip-seal surfacing consists of a rubberized bitumen binder application followed by quarter-inch aggregates.
 The rubber particles in the bitumen binder come from old used tires that have been ground into crumb rubber particles.
 The use of rubber in the chip-seal has proven to be a long-lasting, flexible surface treatment with significant performance benefits.
 It is also environmentally friendly due to its recycling benefits.
 After the rubberized chip-seal is put down, streets are micro-surfaced after ten days to provide a smoother surface and to further secure the aggregate chips.

-This project is eligible to receive grant funding of up to $250,000 from the California Department of Resources Recycling and Recovery (CalRecycle) once the project is successfully finished.
-Other funding for this project is from Proposition 1B, which was approved by voters in November 2006.
+This project was eligible to receive grant funding of up to $250,000 from the California Department of Resources Recycling and Recovery (CalRecycle).
+Other funding for this project came from Proposition 1B, which was approved by voters in November 2006.

-For more information about used tire and other recycling, please visit the website CalRecycle.
+For more information about used tire and other recycling, please visit the CalRecycle website using the link provided under External Links below.